I was pretty excited when Rick agreed to let me write a guest post for www.ExerciseForInjuries.com. You see, I’m quite a fan.

-In an effort to expand my skills I even worked double time pursuing full time education in treatment based massage therapy.
-I don’t hold a kinesiology degree or anything of the like, but have personally completed more than 30,000 hours of client sessions in more than 15 years, the majority spent in one area: relieving muscle imbalances to improve posture and eliminate pain.
+I even worked double-time to expand my skills, pursuing full-time education in treatment-based massage therapy.
+I don’t hold a kinesiology degree or anything of the like but have personally completed more than 30,000 hours of client sessions in more than 15 years; the majority spent in one area: relieving muscle imbalances to improve posture and eliminate pain.

-I firmly believe that a trainer could spend their whole career, quite successfully, just working with people to improve muscle balance and function in relation to scapular stabilization and hip function.
-That is, if you can effectively communicate the significance of this to elicit the same level of passion, enthusiasm, and concern in your clients that you hold toward proper body function.
+I firmly believe that a trainer could spend their whole career quite successfully, just working with people to improve muscle balance and function about scapular stabilization and hip function if you can effectively communicate the significance of this to elicit the same level of passion, enthusiasm, and concern in your clients that you hold toward proper body function.

-Some of the brightest trainers and practitioners I’ve ever met were also some of the ones that seemed to struggle the most to develop a career providing the financial reward they deserve.
-Many (myself included) have been frustrated at one time or another by Bob’s Boot Camp just down the street that’s packed full of people doing all kinds of things that are absolutely ridiculous and often undoubtedly doing more harm than good.
+Some of the brightest trainers and practitioners I’ve ever met were also those who seemed to struggle the most to develop a career providing the financial reward they deserve.
+Many (myself included) have been frustrated at one time or another by Bob’s Boot Camp just down the street, that’s packed full of people doing all kinds of ridiculous things and often undoubtedly doing more harm than good.

-Yet Mary Jane Consumer associates this with a sense of fun, community, belonging, and of course, The Biggest Loser.
+Yet Mary Jane Consumer associates this with a sense of fun, community, belonging, and The Biggest Loser.

 We Need to Think Like Our Clients

-It shouldn’t be this way and it doesn’t have to be.
-We just have to learn to put our analytical, technical mind aside for a moment to focus on how Mary Jane Consumer thinks, learns, and makes decisions.
+It shouldn’t be this way, and it doesn’t have to be.
+We have to learn to put our analytical, technical minds aside for a moment to focus on how Mary Jane Consumer thinks, understands, and makes decisions.

-Truth is most people (outside of athletes, which is generally a small, hard to reach, and not super profitable audience for most) associate some sort of plan as normal.
-They don’t acknowledge the outward rotations of feet when they walk, the unevenness of their shoes wearing, or that their shoulder blades may protrude from their back like an extra terrestrial being.
-These things are un-noticed and can’t possibly be related to the nagging knee pain that prevents them from playing recreational volley ball on the weekends like they used to love to do, or just going for a run, or even playing with the grandkids.
+Most people (outside of athletes, which is generally a small, hard to reach, and not super profitable audience for most) associate some plans as usual.
+They don’t acknowledge the outward rotations of feet when they walk, the unevenness of their shoes wearing, or that their shoulder blades may protrude from their back like an extraterrestrial being.
+These things are unnoticed and can’t be related to the nagging knee pain that prevents them from playing recreational volleyball on the weekends like they used to love to do, oust going for a run, or even playing with the grandkids.

 Your Words Much Match Your Client’s Thoughts

-Our level of communication with our clients and prospects need to match their own vocabulary.
-Communicating our advanced ideas and their importance can be much more effectively accomplished when presented in a question format that allows them to determine it was their own idea.
+Our level of communication with our clients and prospects needs to match their vocabulary.
+Communicating our progressive ideas and their importance can be much more effectively accomplished when presented in a question format that allows them to determine it was their idea.
 I often think this must be much like parenting.
-I think most parents would agree that most children are resistant to things that they are “told” to do as opposed to the things they “decide” to do on their own.
+I think most parents would agree that most children are resistant to things that they are “told” to do instead of the things they “decide” to do on their own.

 Being Technical Can Be a Problem, Here is Why

-It may not be true for everyone but I usually find that the more technical a trainer is, often the more difficulty they have to communicate with a client who thinks much more emotionally.
-It makes sense, really.
-The expert is analytical, methodical, task oriented, the prospect is not or they wouldn’t be looking for you in the first place.
+It may not be accurate for everyone, but I usually find that the more technical a trainer is, the more difficulty they have communicating with a client who thinks much more emotionally.
+The expert is analytical, systematic, and task-oriented, the prospect is not, or they wouldn’t be looking for you in the first place.
+It makes sense.

 How to effectively communicate with a prospect: